Shamayal/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node express_server.js` or `npm start`command.
+- Create a new account by navigating to http://localhost:8080/register.
+- Click `Create a New URL` from the navigation bar to create a shortened URL for a given link.